jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-look-aside.md

 Now it is time to run the example.

-You can run the `BootGeodeLookAsideCachingApplication` class from your IDE (e.g. IntelliJ IDEA) by creating a simple run profile configuration.
+You can run the `BootGemFireLookAsideCachingApplication` class from your IDE (e.g. IntelliJ IDEA) by creating a simple run profile configuration.
 No additional JVM arguments, System Properties or program argument are required to run the example.